keyestudio/KS0085-Smart-Home-Kit/KS0085-Arduino.md

 **Step 11: Connect sensor/module**

-Connect one end of a 3pin dupont line to soil humidity sensor, then link all sensors with the sensor shield. (make dupont wires of the servo go through the holes of board)
+Connect one end of a 3pin dupont line to soil humidity sensor, then connect all sensors with the sensor shield. (make dupont wires of the servo go through the holes of board)

 ![](media/bca03708b95612f0eda1bc87b807d0ae.jpeg)